matthias-reis/aithir.de/_content/storylines/the-bond.md

 "I don't think so", said Marisol.
 "Look at the C4 Drone.
 It clearly shows the planet through the windows."

 "Ok.
-Gordan, could you please open a channel to the headquarters?
+Gordon, could you please open a channel to the headquarters?
 And the rest of us, we go to the gazebo."

 While Gordon typed and gestured busily on his workstation, the rest of the